SilverBut/avr_helper/README.md

 * School of Cyber Engineering of Xidian University (http://ce.xidian.edu.cn)
 * Leaders, researchers, students and any other people or entity sharing common benefits with entities above

-According to the relevant laws including the *Cybersecurity Law of the People's Republic of China*, the author and other related entities will resort to legal measures if you are not complying this license.
+According to the relevant laws, including the *Cybersecurity Law of the People's Republic of China*, the author and other related entities will resort to legal measures if you are not complying this license.